📌 An opinionated recap of the most interesting news in crypto

 Blockfolio have also launched a similar service so presumably there is strong demand for it, which makes sense as there is to date no default platform for teams to engage with token holders, something that will no doubt be important in the post-speculative phase: more transparency and better stakeholder communication for everyone.

+Uniswap exchange is a new decentralized exchange, which is essentially just one smart contract, which can't be controlled by anyone.
 It uses very similar mechanisms to those found in Bancor, but does away with the BNT token obviously, and only pairs to ETH.

+This is really, really cool and a glimpse to what early adopter's view of the world.
 A world of trustless, autonomous and decentralized smart contracts that bend the infrastructure and application layers very close to each other.

+A new ETH block explorer from Blockchain.
 I feel there should be a meta explorer that could call out instantly corrupted data on some centralized explorers at this point.

+QuickBlocks is a decentralized tool to let any developer access programmatically data from the Ethereum blockchain.
 It's built by a company touting to have been developing internet software before the Web, and that decided to focus exclusively on Ethereum since 2016.
 I guess that's a great signal.

 Jeff Fagnan has finally unveiled Accomplice Blockchain.
 Behind the curtains, Accomplice has been investing actively in the space for a while, counting 20-ish early stage bets out of a larger 200+ strong portfolio.